Antix5/markovmatch/readme.md

 An impovment that could be done is to add other letter in the adjacency matrix that match with possible spelling mistakes.

-"eph" from Joseph could be encoded in the matrix by the addition of sequences e -> p -> h with a higher weight and e -> f with a lower weight.
+"eph" from Joseph could be encoded in the matrix by the addition of sequences $e \rightarrow p \rightarrow h$ with a higher weight and $e \rightarrow f$ with a lower weight.

 #### Conclusion regarding the quality of the algorithm